julioformiga/philo_ring/README.md

-# NeoRing - 42 Philosophers Visualizer
+# PhiloRing - 42 Philosophers Visualizer

 A LED visualization tool for the 42 School's Philosophers project that brings the dining philosophers problem to life through a NeoPixel LED strip.